pascal-niklaus/pascal/README.md

 - getDist: extract distances from triangular distance matrices
 - Zr: Z transformation
 - cloglog and invcloglog: complementary log log and its inverse
+- killfactors: remove `factor' property from data frame column
+- combn2: create combinations with or without replacement
+- binvar: variance of "binned" data

 ### Misc